kalisio/keycloak-themes/README.md

 This allows to have the same look & feel between the applications and the different user interfaces provided by Keycloak.

 > [!Note]
 >Before going any further, it is essential to understand how themes work in Keycloak and how one can create a theme.
-Please refer to the [official documentation](https://www.keycloak.org/docs/latest/server_development/index.html#_themes).
+Please refer to the [official documentation](https://www.keycloak.org/docs/latest/server_development/index.html#_themes) and [Apache FreeMarker](https://freemarker.apache.org/index.html).
 > You can also read the following articles:
 >* [https://trigodev.com/blog/how-to-customize-keycloak-themes](https://trigodev.com/blog/how-to-customize-keycloak-themes)